Do wellbeing initiatives make a difference?

 Instead, he highlights the importance of prioritising structural working practices, improving the quality of managers, and encouraging psychological safety.

 At byrne·dean, we absolutely agree and advocate that those elements are the bedrock of employee welfare.
 However, we equally feel that wellbeing initiatives should not be neglected.
-A two-pronged approach is best.
+A two-pronged approach is best for long-term, sustained physical and mental health benefits.

 For example, after a programme of our mental health awareness sessions for a global food brand, the usage of their Employee Assistance Programme saw an uplift of 50%, as awareness grew and staff felt comfortable seeking help for themselves and others.

 After attending workshops like this, I have seen people get help and support for suicidal feelings, anxiety and depression.
-I believe, with no hesitation, that well-designed workshops and seminars can have an immensely positive impact on the individual, giving people the chance to reflect on what they would like to do differently and spur action.
+I believe, with no hesitation, that well-designed workshops and seminars can have an immensely positive impact on the individual, giving people the chance to reflect on what they would like to do differently and spur action in both their home and work environment.

 This should be done in tandem with addressing wider workplace culture and structure as well, such as the elements identified in that article.
 Part of that, should be ensuring that teams have the tools and support to identify both specific workplace stresses and wider mental health symptoms.